coderFlameyosFlow/Greenbank/README.md

 If you have an issue in Greenbank, please report via the Issues page Consider pull requesting any features and/or bug fixes!
 (It will save your time and so will my time be saved!)

+Before contributing, make sure to go to [my discord server](https://discord.gg/Zj6KBS7UwX) and contacting me or making a support forum channel! (with the contributions tag)